Suzanne Bernert: Personal life

 Bernert married actor Akhil Mishra in a civil court on 3 February 2009.
-They married again in a traditional way on 30 September 2011.
+They married again in a traditional ceremony on 30 September 2011.
 She had worked with him in the film Kram and serial Mera Dil Dewaana (Doordarshan).

 She also holds an Overseas Citizenship of India card following her marriage.

 Mishra died on 20 September 2023 at the age of 67 after suffering a fall in the kitchen.
 As of March 2024, she is in a relationship with Arjun Hardas.

 Humanitarian work

 Along with Govinda Bernert became part of Narmada Seva Yatra, a campaign by the government of Madhya Pradesh.